juliancoronado/MinimalBitcoinWidget/README.md

 # Minimal Bitcoin Widget

-A minimal Bitcoin price widget for your home screen 📈
+A minimal Bitcoin price widget for your home screen!

+Are you looking for a clean and simple way to view the price of Bitcoin?
+I've designed this app so you can place a widget on your home screen!

-Price information is sourced from CoinGecko.
-The widget conforms to your current system device theme - light and dark mode!
-And you can select your preferred currency to view the price in!
+The widget conforms to your current system device theme and you can select which currency to view the price in (USD, GBP, EUR, MXN, and AUD).

+Price information provided by CoinGecko.

 New features will be added as I work on them!
 Thank you for the support!